wojfil/perun2-gui/README.md

 # Perun2 GUI

 Here are all GUI applications of Perun2.
 For the main executable file of this language, go [here](https://github.com/wojfil/perun2).

-## Build

-Enter a directory with your operating system.
-It contains information about build.
+If you want to build the project, enter a directory with your operating system and follow instructions from *README.md* there.

 ## License